 - The Office of Museum Services within IMLS is funded through the Labor, Health and Human Services, and Education appropriations bill.
-It is currently funded by a Continuing Resolution (CR) at the FY 2021 level of \$40.5 million through March 11 while Congress negotiates FY 2022 funding. - IMLS awarded \$13.8 million through the IMLS CARES Act Grants to Museums and Libraries to 68 museums and libraries to support their response to the coronavirus pandemic.
+It is currently funded at 55.5 million (FY 2023). - IMLS awarded \$13.8 million through the IMLS CARES Act Grants to Museums and Libraries to 68 museums and libraries to support their response to the coronavirus pandemic.
 IMLS received 1085 applications from museums but was only able to fund 39 awards or 4 percent for a total of \$8.28 million. - Out of \$200 million in American Rescue Plan funds, museums received a small fraction, \$10.5 million (5.2%), to provide direct support to address community needs created or exacerbated by the COVID-19 pandemic and in assisting with recovery as nearly all of the funding was directed by Congress to the states for broadband expansion.